Topography optimization for enhancing microalgal growth in raceway ponds: Hydrodynamic and biological models

-Our approach is based on a coupling between the hydrodynamic behavior of the particles and the evolution of the photosystems driven by the light intensity they receive when traveling across the raceway pond.
+Our approach is based on a coupling of the hydrodynamic transport of the particles with the photosystem evolution driven by the light intensity they receive when traveling in the raceway pond.